Skip to Content

 The penalty for a Class B misdemeanor is up to 180 days in jail and a possible fine of up to $2,000.

-An embezzlement offense is a state jail felony if the alleged offender does any of the following:
+An embezzlement offense is a state jail felony in the following circumstances:

 • If the property embezzled is $2,500 or more but less than $3,000;